2007 Japanese Grand Prix: Race

 Due to torrential rainfall, the race was started behind the safety car, which led the field for the first 19 laps.
 The Ferraris of Kimi Räikkönen and Felipe Massa were forced to pit during the first few laps after starting on standard wet tyres, as opposed to "extreme wet" tyres, which were better-suited to the treacherously wet conditions.
 Ferrari boss Jean Todt later stated that the team were not informed about the requirements prior to the race, although all other teams were.
 During the initial safety car period, the FIA instructed the lapped driver Vitantonio Liuzzi to pass the field and catch up to the back of the queue as quickly as he safely could, as a way of gauging whether the track was ready for the race to begin in earnest.

 The Ferraris dropped back to 20th and 21st positions respectively following the pit stops, and Massa pitted again on lap 15.
 When the safety car finally left the circuit, the two McLarens began the race proper at the head of the field, in front of the quick-starting Sebastian Vettel.
 The Toro Rosso driver had taken third place from Nick Heidfeld, after the latter and Jenson Button's Honda collided.
-Mark Webber reached fourth place during the first racing lap as a result of the collision, despite still suffering from the after-effects of food poisoning, having earlier vomited into his helmet during the first safety car period.
+Mark Webber was in fourth by the first racing lap as a result of the collision, despite still suffering from the after-effects of food poisoning, having earlier vomited into his helmet during the first safety car period.
 A first-corner spin caused Alexander Wurz to collide heavily with Felipe Massa's Ferrari.
 Wurz's car sustained heavy damage and he retired on the spot.